Year long courses:

 Josh Jones -- Grades: 8th-12th, who have completed Pre-Algebra.

-Required materials: may need to purcahse a graphing calculator
+Required materials: Math U See Algebra I student pack; may need to purchase a graphing calculator

 This course will introduce students to a variety of Algebra I concepts, such as variables, algebraic expressions, equations, inequalities, functions, and all their multiple representations.